• Skip to primary navigation

 Soak The Peas

-Rinse 1 cup of dried white peas and soak in 4-5 cups of water for 5-6 hours or overnight.
+Rinse 1 cup of dried white peas and soak in 4-5 cups water for 5-6 hours or overnight.
 Drain the water and rinse the peas once again.
 You can now cook them in a traditional pressure cooker or instant pot.

 Dried white peas soaked in water.